 My own experience has been mostly positive.
 I worked with Kingdom as a writer and photographer.
 Working closely with my husband (who is also the publisher of Women’s Golf Journal), I felt empowered to jump in with both feet.
 I’ve been further empowered by the publishing company which obviously supported the creation of the women’s magazine.
 And the fellow women I have met in the industry have been so supportive and amazing.

 But it’s not always easy.
-At the PGA Show a few years ago one of the major manufacturing companies led my husband and I threw a big presentation of the release of their new men’s shoe.
+At the PGA Show a few years ago one of the major manufacturing companies led my husband and I to throw a big presentation of the release of their new men’s shoe.
 They had three price points, beginning with the top-end shoe that was selling for hundreds of dollars.
 Then, they showed us the women’s offering.
 It came in two colors, pink and purple, and sold for $49.
 They were almost bragging about how cheap it was.
 I asked why the stark difference in price, and was told that “women don’t spend money on their golf game.”
 To make matters worse, they continued with “women aren’t going to spend money on their golf game when they could spend money on their kids.”
 I was flabbergasted.
 If there is something I love and am passionate about, of course I’ll invest in it when I can.
 At the end of the day what they were saying was that women don’t take their golf game seriously, and that couldn’t be further from the truth.